CommunicAsia: 2009

 CommunicAsia 2009 ran from 16 – 19 June 2009 and the tradeshow featured 1,923 exhibiting companies from 60 countries and regions.
 The event attracted a total of 54,354 visitors from 100 countries spanning Asia-Pacific, Europe, US and the Middle-East.

 Significant announcements at the event included the launch of two new smartphones by Huawei – the Android-powered U8230 and the C8000, running the Windows Mobile operating system.
 LG also unveiled its Crystal GD900, the world's first transparent phone, while Samsung introduced its next era of smartphones in a worldwide launch.
 Garmin and ASUS also announced a first ever collaboration, the Garmin-ASUS nuvifones G60 and M20, smartphones with location-based capabilities.

 The CommunicAsia 2009 Summit attracted 700 delegates and covered topics such as Mobile Services and Business Models, Network Enablers and Architectures, Satellite Communications Forum, Green Telecoms, Mobile Marketing and Advertising, Mobile TV and Entertainment, IPTV and Next Generation Broadband.

 2010

 Held from 15 to 18 June at the Singapore Expo, CommunicAsia 2010 attracted over 55,000 industry visitors, conference speakers and delegates.
 55% of visitors came from overseas, mostly from Indonesia, Malaysia and Thailand.

-CommunicAsia 2010 witnessed the launch of the Alcatel One Touch Net mobile by Yahoo! and Skype announcing the availability of its interface on three Sony Ericsson Symbian-based smartphones.
-Other announcements made at the event included the unveiling by Samsung of the Wave and Wave Pro and NTTDOCOMO's F-04B, a separable phone that allows users to talk and view their phone at the same time.
+Announcements made at CommunicAsia 2010 included the launch of the Alcatel One Touch Net mobile by Yahoo! and Skype announcing the availability of its interface on three Sony Ericsson Symbian-based smartphones.
+Other announcements made at the event included the unveiling by Samsung of the Wave and Wave Pro.

 It is estimated that deals worth over of $US3.6 billion were signed at the tradeshow.

 The CommunicAsia Summit drew 650 participants and discussed topics including Mobile Value Added Services, Network Security, Getting in on the Cloud, Converged Device Management, Mobile Marketing & Profitability and New Revenue Opportunities.
 The keynote address was delivered by Josh Silverman, CEO of Skype.